Wrapping the call to MessageBox()

 "Delete record") = IDYES ...

 This call then gives you a return value of 6 or 7 so you need to write further code to determine whether the user said 'Yes' or 'No'.
-The task is not difficult but the task does become tedious after a while.
+The task is not difficult but the extra parameters do make the code look messy.

 You can make life a lot easier by writing a function to wrap the MessageBox call.
 We use a function named "Confirm" which takes the text and title as parameters and converts the numeric return from MessageBox into the True or False values .T. or .F..